“Guest blogging is dead!”

 Many blogs maintain pages where they solicit guest posts.
 These are usually easy targets since they are publicly sharing their guest blogging guidelines.

-To find these pages, use search operators like the following:
+To find these pages, use Google search operators like the following:

 “[your keyword]” + “write for us”